2025 CONCACAF Gold Cup: Squads

 Before submitting their final squad for the tournament, teams named a provisional squad of up to 60 players.

 Draw

 The final draw was held on April 10, 2025.
 The teams were split into four pots based on the CONCACAF Rankings of March 26, 2025.
-The four teams of Pot 1 were designated for the reigning Gold Cup champion, Mexico, and the three highest-ranked teams Canada, Panama, and the United States, with Mexico assigned to Group A, Canada assigned to Group B, Panama assigned to Group C, and the United States assigned to Group D respectively.
+The four teams of Pot 1 were designated for the reigning Gold Cup champions, Mexico, and the three highest-ranked teams Canada, Panama, and the United States, with Mexico assigned to Group A, Canada assigned to Group B, Panama assigned to Group C, and the United States assigned to Group D, respectively.
 Pot 4 contained the three lowest ranked national teams and guests Saudi Arabia.
 Pots 5 to 8 contained the Group A, B, C, and D positions.